FrancescoSaverioZuppichini/Reinforcement-Learning-Cheat-Sheet/README.md

 ## How to contribute

-If you spot and error or you want to add somethings, just edit the latex and create a pull request
+If you spot an error or you want to add somethings, just edit the latex and create a pull request